Measure bound for translation surfaces with short saddle connections: Local volume bound

 In this section we prove bounds on the periods of various homology classes in terms of the sizes of the subsurfaces that they intersect.
 Here we are only interested in coarse bounds (constant factors do not matter).
 Parts of these lemmas could be proven using the more delicate estimates in Section \ref{sec:tools} (though the estimates there do not handle homology classes crossing degenerating cylinders).
 Since this precision is not necessary for our purposes here, we do not make use of those more precise estimates in this section.

-Our first lemma states that the period of a relative homology class is coarsely bounded above by the size of its level.
+Our first lemma states that the period of a relative homology class is coarsely bounded above by the size of its $\succ$-level.
 A similar estimate has been used recently by Chen-Wright \cite[Theorem 8.1]{cw2019}.

-\begin{lemma}[Period bounds] For $\gamma$ a relative (integral) homology class defined on the surfaces in $V$, there exists a constant $C>0$ with the following property.
-Fix $X\in V$ of area $1$.
-Let $\succ \in \mathcal{O}$ be consistent with $X$, and let $Y$ be the level of $\gamma$ with respect to $\succ$.
+\begin{lemma}[Period bounds] For $\gamma$ a relative (integral) homology class defined on the surfaces in $V$, there exists a constant $C>0$ (depending only on $\gamma$ and $V$) with the following property.
+For any $X\in V$ of area $1$ and any $\succ \in \mathcal{O}$ consistent with $X$, we let $Y$ be the $\succ$-level of $\gamma$.
 Then

 \end{lemma}

 \begin{proof}

 Since $X$ is in $V$, there is some $\C$-rescaling $X'=\alpha X = (M,\omega)$ that is the distinguished surface coming from the plumbing construction.
 We will work with this $X'$ and then compare to $X$ at the end.
 By definition, $\operatorname{size}_X(Y)=\operatorname{size}_{X'}(Y)$ for any subsurface $Y\in \mathcal{S}$.